zammad/zammad-user-documentation/advanced/collaboration.rst

 Collaborating on a Ticket
 =========================

+.. warning:: 🚧 This page is still undergoing revision.

 There are two common approaches for agents to share work on the same ticket in
 Zammad: **tag-teaming tickets** and **splitting tickets**.